 Educational Leadership from Miami University (OH), I have over 20 years

 of experience working as a social and environmental justice educator.
-To complement this experience, I recently completed a Certificate in Environmental Education from North Carolina.
+I also completed a Certificate in Environmental Education from

 As a freelance writer, outdoor instructor and environmental educator, I have worked in a variety of settings from colleges and universities to adventure outfitters.

-I recently completed a Certificate in Environmental Education from the state of North Carolina which complements my M.S. in Educational Leadership from Miami University (OH).
-But I remain a happily underemployed English major who just admires a well constructed sentence.
+I completed a Certificate in Environmental Education from the state of North Carolina complementing my M.S. in Educational Leadership from Miami University (OH).
+I remain a happily underemployed Kenyon College English major who just admires a well constructed sentence.